Former Albany police officer Ryon McHuron was an honest cop.

 According to its website, the alliance Boyd now leads aspires “to increase the level of law enforcement professionalism among law enforcement agencies throughout the state of Oregon.”

 Boyd declined to comment.

-Judge Bignon declined to comment when asked about the contradiction between the Brady determination against McHuron and her findings and ruling.
+The Blame Game Judge Bignon declined to comment when asked about the contradiction between the Brady determination against McHuron and her findings and ruling.
 The Linn County district attorney, meanwhile, is unmoved by the judge’s review of the entire matter and not just the portions of it provided by Lattanzio, Carter, and Hyde.

 “Brady information concerning an officer’s reputation for dishonesty formed by his supervisors remains Brady information unless those opinions change,” Marteeny said via email.
 “Lt.
 Hyde and Capt.
 Carter worked with Officer McHuron for a very long time.
 They formed the opinion that McHuron was not trustworthy.
 Their extensive experience working with Officer McHuron suggests their opinion would likely have sufficient basis to be admissible in court; therefore, their opinions qualify as Brady material that is subject to disclosure.
 The only mechanism that would change that determination would involve a change in Lt.
 Hyde’s and Capt.
 Carter’s opinions.”

 To paraphrase the district attorney: The letter declaring McHuron to be dishonest stays on file at his office unless the people who said he was dishonest eventually say otherwise, irrespective of what a judge who reviewed everything thinks, or what testimony in various proceedings indicates.